Breed Focus, About the Australorp

 About the Australorp

 The Australorp is of Australian origin, developed as a utility breed with a focus on egg laying.
-It achieved world wide popularity in the 1920s after the breed broke numerous world records for number of eggs laid.
+It achieved worldwide popularity in the 1920s after the breed broke numerous world records for the number of eggs laid.
 The most popular color is black, which is the only color recognized in the United States.
 However, blue and white are also recognized in its home country.
-South Africa recognizes buff, splash, wheaten laced and golden as well.
+South Africa recognizes buff, splash, wheaten laced, and golden as well.

-The Australorp is a great starter bird if your new to chicken keeping.
+The Australorp is a great starter bird if you’re new to chicken keeping.
 The chicks are hardy and very easy to raise.

 * Dual Purpose: provides 2 kinds of resources, meat & eggs.